If you have an enquiring mind and enjoy investigating and debating ideas, this course is for you.

 **Why Choose University of Cumbria**

-- Taught by tutors with nursing backgrounds
+- Taught by academic tutors with forensics, counselling and clinical backgrounds

 Application deadline details: